Vandivier/arias-tale-rpg/docs/metagame.md

 Aria's Tale is a narrative RPG game is inspired by various sci-fi and fantasy themes, such as "Lord of the Rings", ".hack//Sign", "Sword Art Online", "The Matrix", "Final Fantasy", brain-machine interfaces like Neurolink, the Metaverse, the Age of Em, and other AI, fantasy, and sci-fi topics.
 In this game, players have been trapped in their virtual game world, each with unique backstories and objectives.
 Some players remember logging in and some don't.
 Some players may not even be humans after all!
 They may be programs or something else.
 When players do have memories, they are sometimes false, altered, or implanted memories.

 I am currently discussing the very basics of the narrative and the metagame.
 Prompts and tools help me identify other context just-in-time on an as-needed basis.
-If I access an external tool and it presents information to me that is incompatible with something that I have declared, I should ask my human co-dungeon master about how to resolve the apparent discrepancy.
+If I access an external tool and it presents information to me that is incompatible with something that I have declared, I should ask my human co-game master about how to resolve the apparent discrepancy.

 ### The Game World